httpwg/wg-materials/ietf116/minutes.md

 MT: Wanted to respond to Alex.
 Nice idea, but impossible because we construct requests without knowing what the stream ID is.

-Chris Wood: What are the ideal security properties for this thing, has analysis been done to demostrate that what is in the draft satisfies those properties.
+Chris Wood: What are the ideal security properties for this thing, has analysis been done to demonstrate that what is in the draft satisfies those properties.

 David: Main use case is for MASQUE.
 In terms of the security analysis, can you help me with the analysis?